Center-of-Excellence-AI-for-Structures/DSMC/README.md

 `python main.py --bayesian_opt True`

-If you want to run the trained models for the E-Fatigue dataset (ensure the required files are saved to the working directory) without retraining from scratch, run the command:
+If you want to run the trained models for the F-MOC dataset (ensure the required files are saved to the working directory) without retraining from scratch, run the command:

 ```
 python main.py --both True --pretrained True